White magic

 White magic has traditionally referred to the use of supernatural powers or magic for selfless purposes.
 Practitioners of white magic have been given titles such as wise men or women, healers, white witches or wizards.
 Many of these people claimed to have the ability to do such things because of knowledge or power that was passed on to them through hereditary lines, or by some event later in their lives.
-White magic was practiced through healing, blessing, charms, incantations, prayers, and songs.
+White magic is practiced through healing, blessing, charms, incantations, prayers, and songs.
 White magic is the benevolent counterpart of malicious black magic.

 History

 Early origins

-In his 1978 book, A History of White Magic, recognised occult author Gareth Knight traces the origins of white magic to early adaptations of paleolithic religion and early religious history in general, including the polytheistic traditions of Ancient Egypt and the later monotheistic ideas of Judaism and early Christianity.
+In his 1978 book, A History of White Magic, recognised occult author Gareth Knight traces the origins of white magic to early adaptations of Paleolithic religion and early religious history in general, including the polytheistic traditions of Ancient Egypt and the later monotheistic ideas of Judaism and early Christianity.

 In particular, he traced many of the traditions of white magic to the early worship of local "gods and goddesses of fertility and vegetation who were usually worshipped at hill-top shrines" and were "attractive to a nomadic race settling down to an agricultural existence".
 He focuses in particular on the nomadic Hebrew-speaking tribes and suggests that early Jews saw the worship of such deities more in terms of atavism than evil.
 It was only when the polytheistic and pagan Roman Empire began to expand that Jewish leaders began to rally against those ideas.

-Early origins of white magic can also be traced back to the Cunning Folk.
+Early origins of white magic can also be traced back to the cunning folk.